Get insider access

 6.0 Wired Gaming

 The Logitech G535 are passable for phone calls.
-Their non-detachable boom mic can separate your voice from moderate background noise like traffic from an open window.
-However, the mic's recording quality is just okay as your voice lacks depth and body.
+The non-detachable boom microphone does a very good job isolating your voice from background noises such as the rumbling of a subway engine and the conversations of fellow passengers.
+However, the mic's recording quality is just okay, as it lacks both body and sparkle.
 The headphones also struggle to block out background noise, so if you're taking a call from a busy street, you can't hear the person on the other end of the line clearly.

 Pros